sjoshuam/roadtrips/README.md

   - [ ] Resolve any remaining TODO notes
   - [ ] Fill in portfolio description
   - [ ] Spell/grammar check

+- [ ] Squash Bugs / Do Supplemental Development
+  - [X] Progress: Fix issue with PR being both oconus and not a state
+  - [ ] All: Resolve issues with buttons blocking text
+  - [ ] Data: Fill in miles walked
+  - [ ] Centralize color palette
+  - [ ] Centralize reusable code

 #### Source